KdotJPG/OpenSimplex2/README.md

 * Tileable 3D noise (exact, using the "classic" lattice orientation)

 #### Change Log
+* Replaced individual renders in readme with consolidated renders.
 * Replaced 12-direction 2D gradient set with a 24-direction set, to reduce visible feature repetition in thresholded single-octave 2D noise.
 (Feb 10, 2020)
 * Renamed filenames FastSimplexStyleNoise to OpenSimplex2F, and SuperSimplexNoise to OpenSimplex2S.
 (Feb 10, 2020)
 * Moved legacy OpenSimplex into legacy directories.
 (Feb 10, 2020)